writethedocs/www/docs/conf/na/2017/schedule.rst

 During the day, we'll hold our :doc:`Writing Day documentation sprints </conf/na/2017/writing-day>`, followed by the conference reception in the evening.
-It also includes two half-day :doc:`workshops </conf/na/2017/workshops>`.
+We also have two half-day :doc:`workshops </conf/na/2017/workshops>` running in parallel with the writing day.

 We encourage everyone to drop by on Sunday evening for the conference reception.
 You'll have a chance to get acquainted with each other over